MicrosoftDocs/bot-docs/articles/bot-framework-dotnet-formflow-advanced.md

 > [!NOTE]
 > By default, the description of a field is generated from the field's name.
-> To specify a custom description, use the `Describe` attribute.
+> To specify a custom description for a field, add the `Describe` attribute.

 This snippet shows the customized prompt that is specified by the example above.